 A: Because the market and interest rates can increase and decrease so quickly, the rates offered on the website are not considered best and final; however the platform providing this service uses real-time data which reflects a good representation of rates currently available.

-A: You are under no obligation to accept any of the loan quotes presented to you on the Mortgage Services website.
+A: You are under no obligation to accept any of the loan quotes presented to you on the Mortgage Programs website.
 However, if you do accept a loan quote and would like to proceed with a loan application, you may be obligated to pay a fee to begin the process.

 A: Yes!
 We have lenders who work with borrowers across all credit profiles.
-Although we can’t guarantee that you’ll get a loan offer given the credit range you provide, Mortgage Services is designed to match your loan request with available lenders and products available in their program areas.
+Although we can’t guarantee that you’ll get a loan offer given the credit range you provide, the Mortgage Program is designed to match your loan request with available lenders and products available in their program areas.
 If you need special assistance, please click on the “Member Support and Assistance” link and a support representative will direct you to the lender of your choice or the next available lender.

 A: After you have accepted a loan quote, you will need to communicate with the lender directly (via mail, email or phone) to complete the loan process.
 If you have any issues, please feel free to contact a support representative using the “Member Support and Assistance” link.
 You can register your concern and we will respond back promptly, or we will help you work with the lender directly to address your concerns.